High vs Low FODMAP Foods: The Complete Reference Guide

 All 5 FODMAP categories explained with complete food lists, low-FODMAP swaps, and the stacking effect that trips up most people starting the diet.

-If you have IBS, Crohn's disease, or just a stomach that seems to disagree with everyday foods, you've probably heard of the low-FODMAP diet.
-Developed at Monash University in Australia, it's one of the most evidence-backed dietary approaches for reducing digestive symptoms like bloating, cramping, gas, and unpredictable bathroom trips.
-But the food lists are confusing — garlic is high FODMAP, but garlic-infused oil is fine.
-Wheat is high FODMAP, but sourdough may be okay.
-This guide cuts through the confusion.
+If you have IBS, Crohn's disease, or just a stomach that seems to pick fights with everyday food, you've probably heard of the low-FODMAP diet.
+Developed at Monash University in Australia, it's one of the most well-researched dietary approaches for reducing symptoms like bloating, cramping, gas, and those unpredictable bathroom trips.
+But the food lists are genuinely confusing — garlic is high FODMAP, but garlic-infused oil is fine.
+Wheat is high FODMAP, but sourdough might be okay.
+This guide breaks it all down.

 What Does FODMAP Stand For?

-FODMAP is an acronym for a group of short-chain carbohydrates and sugar alcohols that are poorly absorbed in the small intestine.
-When they reach the large intestine, gut bacteria ferment them rapidly, producing gas and drawing water into the bowel — which triggers symptoms in people who are sensitive.
+FODMAP is an acronym for a group of short-chain carbohydrates and sugar alcohols that your small intestine doesn't absorb well.
+When they reach the large intestine, gut bacteria ferment them rapidly, producing gas and drawing water into the bowel — and that's what triggers symptoms in sensitive people.

 The five categories are: